CNdlovu4/Enerweb-Lead-Analyst-Assessment/SQL.md

 ---

 ## Section 2: Standard Deviation of Usage Per Meter
-This query measures consumption variance per device, which serves as the underlying statistical calculation used to trigger real-time theft alerts and field technician dispatches.
+This query measures consumption variance per device, which serves as the underlying statistical calculation used to trigger real-time theft alerts and automated field technician dispatches.

 ```sql
 SELECT